 Paul Mashatile Biography: Photos, Net Worth, Wife, Children, News, Age, Wikipedia

-Paul Mashatile is a famous South African politician and currently vice president.
-He is also vice president of the African National Congress (ANC), the ruling party in South Africa.
+Paul Mashatile is a prominent South African politician and the current vice president.
+He is also the vice president of the African National Congress (ANC), the ruling party of South Africa.

 He has a long history of activism and leadership in the struggle against apartheid and the development of democracy in South Africa.

-He hails from Gauteng, his home province, where he held various positions in the provincial government and the ANC.
+He is from Gauteng, his home state, where he has held various positions in the provincial government and the ANC.

 File